CP1401/Practicals/prac_04/README.md

 You would use the *definite count* pattern whenever the number of values can be entered beforehand.

-E.g. calculating the average test score of the class - we know how many students there are beforehand.
+E.g., calculating the average test score of the class - we know how many students there are beforehand.

 *Now it's your turn...*